abhinaybyrisetty/helm-charts/charts/spinnaker/README.md

 This chart will provision a fully functional and fully featured Spinnaker installation that can deploy and manage applications in the cluster that it is deployed to.

+After stable helm repo was deprecated, Spinnaker helm repo is not maintained by community.
+Just hosting this repo for the benefit of the community.
+Please open a PR if you see any scope for improvements/corrections

 Redis and Minio are used as the stores for Spinnaker state.

 For more information on Spinnaker and its capabilities, see it's [documentation](http://www.spinnaker.io/docs).